OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/Task_3.md

 ## Step six: A brave commitment <a name="six"></a>

 OK, so now you should have a nicely edited `README` file.
 Now we are going to 'commit' this to the project using Git.
+This is basically the equivalent of saving this version of your project, with a record of what changes were made.
+Successive commits produce a history that can be examined at a later time, allowing you to work with confidence.

 There are a few ways of doing this.

 1. Go to Tools > Version Control > Commit
 2. In the environment pane in RStudio, there should be a new 'Git' tab.
 Handy.